 Secure all loose articles in cab, fasten seat belts, and start the engine.
-Proceed with functional brake tests as follows:

 Test the Rate of Air Pressure Buildup

 Time the rise in pressure from 85 to 100 psi with the engine at operating rpm.
 Pressure should build from 85 to 100 psi within 45 seconds.
 (If the vehicle has larger than minimum air tanks, the buildup time can be longer and still be safe.)
 If air pressure does not build up fast enough, pressure may drop too low during driving, requiring an emergency stop.
 Do not drive until the problem has been repaired.